-This dwelling, redesigned and built by architect Paddy Dorney for his family, is perched on the hill overlooking the city of Launceston.
+This dwelling, redesigned and built by Paddy Dorney for his family, is perched on the hill overlooking the city of Launceston.
 Informed by sunlight, the building acts as a light catcher, beautifully addressing the failures of the 1950s and 60s brick veneer Australian villa.

 Address: 16 Denison Gve, West Launceston

 Open: General open: 10am - 4pm Saturday 7 September